Normative framework for deriving neural networks with multi-compartmental neurons and non-Hebbian plasticity: Examples of NNs for GPSP

 \section{Examples of NNs for GPSP}

-Having introduced our online GPSP algorithm, we consider several biologically relevant generalized eigenvalue problems that can be solved using Algorithm~\ref{alg:online} --- for different choices of the vector $\bxi_t$ and matrix $\B_t$, Table \ref{tab:gevs}.
-For each generalized eigenvalue problem, we map its online algorithm onto a NN with multi-compartmental neurons and non-Hebbian learning rules, Figure \ref{fig:nns}.
+We consider several biologically relevant symmetric generalized eigenvalue problems that can be solved using Algorithm~\ref{alg:online}---for different choices of the vector $\bxi_t$ and matrix $\B_t$, Table \ref{tab:gevs}.
+For each symmetric generalized eigenvalue problem, we map its online algorithm onto a NN with multi-compartmental neurons and non-Hebbian learning rules, Figure \ref{fig:nns}.